 There’s nothing like the arrival of someone new into your life to make you question where you stand.
 Especially when that someone is starting from the exact same point you did years ago.
 I have a new co-ALT (Assistant Language Teacher), and she’s warm, kind and funny.
 We get along really well and I feel like I haven’t chatted this easily at work in years.
 In fact, thinking about it, it’s probably been two years, which is how long I’ve been in Japan.

-But, then, why have there been whole days when I didn’t speak to anyone?
+But, why have there been whole days when I didn’t speak to anyone?
 When no one spoke to me?
 Honestly, these days it’s not so bad, not since I suggested lessons be spread out evenly across teachers, the knock on effect being that I get to talk to lots of teachers everyday.
 But that’s not quite the same as being able to chat about upcoming holidays or just passing thoughts.
 It’s been two years since I chatted so easily at work as I am now with my new co-ALT.
-Two whole years since time slipped by so easily and quickly, sometimes too easily and quickly, but that’s sort of part of working with people.
+Two whole years since time slipped by easily and quickly during a working day, sometimes too easily and quickly, but that’s sort of part of working with people.

 So, what have I been doing up until now?
 Who have I been talking to?
-And, what about?
-I’ve been talking to students, obviously, and planning lessons and setting up after school activities for them to practise speaking, and even joining the tea ceremony club where I find out all about the student gossip.
-But there was always that feeling of missing something, of being a little out of the loop, of not really knowing my colleagues, of always being a little behind on the schedule changes and not always being aware of the office politics.
+And what about?
+I’ve been talking to students, obviously, planning lessons, setting up after school activities for them to practise speaking, and even joining the tea ceremony club where I find out all about the student gossip.
+But there was always that feeling of missing something, of being a little out of the loop, of not really knowing my colleagues.
+I’m always a little behind on the schedule changes and not always aware of the office politics.
 Don’t get me wrong, these things come with their perks.
-I’m never at the center of any office disagreements but while teachers trust me fully in the classroom, I’m not really spoken to outside the classroom much, unless its work related of course.
+I’m never at the centre of any office disagreements, but while teachers trust me fully in the classroom, I’m not really spoken to outside the classroom much, unless it’s work related of course.
 I don’t really know much about my colleagues’ preferences or families, or if they’d even be comfortable with me engaging them in conversation about those areas of their lives.

-The base fact is that this is an inevitable part of living and working in a foreign country, especially if you’re struggling to be ‘office fluent’ in a foreign language.
+The fact is, this is an inevitable part of living and working in a foreign country.
+Especially if you’re struggling to be ‘office fluent’ in a foreign language.
 This isn’t to say staff should do more, ALTs are a transient crowd and that can be hard to engage with.
 But it is a testament to the isolation and loneliness of working away from home, of the fact that the highest cause of death on my teaching programme is suicide, and that depression is a commonplace experience amongst my peers.